Biden vows to 'get it done' as talks drag on $3.5T plan

-WASHINGTON (AP) — Making his case on Congress' home ground, President Joe Biden pledged Friday at the Capitol to “get it done” as Democrats strained to rescue a scaled-back version of his $3.5 trillion government-overhaul plan and salvage a related public works bill after days of frantic negotiations resulted in no deal.
+WASHINGTON (AP) — President Joe Biden pledged Friday on Congress' home ground to “get it done” as Democrats strained to rescue a scaled-back version of his $3.5 trillion government-overhaul plan and salvage a related public works bill after days of frantic negotiations resulted in no deal.

 Biden huddled with House Democrats in a private meeting that was part instructional, part morale booster for the tattered caucus of lawmakers, telling them he wanted both bills passed regardless of the time it takes.
-He discussed a compromise topline of $1.9 trillion to $2.3 trillion, according to a person in the room, granted anonymity to discuss the talks.
+He discussed a compromise topline of $1.9 trillion to more than $2 trillion, according to lawmakers in the room.

-“It doesn't matter whether it's six minutes, six days or six weeks — we're going to get it done,” Biden told reporters as he left the basement meeting at the Capitol.
+“It doesn't matter whether it's six minutes, six days or six weeks — we're going to get it done,” Biden declared to reporters as he left the afternoon meeting at the Capitol.

-Action has ground to a halt in Congress despite Speaker Nancy Pelosi's insistence there would be a “vote today” on a $1 trillion infrastructure bill that is popular but has become snared in the debate over Biden's broader measure.
-Voting on Friday appeared increasingly unlikely, throwing the president's big domestic agenda into doubt as negotiations dragged.
+It's a pivotal time for both president and party, as Biden's approval ratings have dropped and Democrats are restless, eager to deliver on his signature campaign promise of rebuilding the country.
+His ideas go beyond roads-and-bridges infrastructure to delivering dental, vision and hearing care for seniors, free pre-kindergarten for youngsters, major efforts to tackle climate change and other investments that would touch countless American lives.

 People are also reading…

-Holdout Democratic Sen. Joe Manchin of West Virginia had sunk hopes for a swift compromise, despite hours of shuttle diplomacy late Thursday with White House aides on Capitol Hill, when he refused to budge on his demands for a smaller overall package, around $1.5 trillion.
-That's too meager for progressive lawmakers who are refusing to vote on the public works measure without a commitment to Biden's broader framework on the bigger bill.
+Biden's sudden excursion to Capitol Hill was aimed at giving the legislation a needed last push across the finish line.
+Holdout Democratic Sen. Joe Manchin of West Virginia had sunk hopes for a swift compromise when he refused to budge late Thursday on his demands for a smaller overall package, around $1.5 trillion, despite hours of shuttle diplomacy with White House aides.

+With Republicans solidly opposed to Biden's sweeping vision, the president and his party are reaching for a giant legislative accomplishment on their own — all to be paid for by rewriting federal balance sheets with tax hikes on corporations and the wealthy, those earning more than $400,000 a year.

+As action ground to a halt Friday in Congress, Biden appeared to offer no particular new legislative strategy.
+Speaker Nancy Pelosi had insisted there would be a “vote today” on a $1 trillion infrastructure bill that is popular but is snared in the debate over Biden's broader measure.
+Evening setting in, voting on that seemed unlikely.

+Attention returned to Manchin and to some extent Sen. Kyrsten Sinema of Arizona, two centrist Democrats who helped steer the $1 trillion public works bill to Senate passage but have concerns that Biden’s overall bill is too big.
+The two senators have infuriated colleagues with their close-to-the vest negotiations that could tank Biden’s effort — and their own campaign promises.

+After hours of negotiations that stretched near midnight Thursday, Manchin said he could not yet compromise beyond his $1.5 trillion offer.

-Talks swirled over a compromise in the $2 trillion range.
+Talks have swirled over an agreement in the $2 trillion range.
 But with Manchin dug in, a quick deal seemed increasingly out of reach for the present.
 Still, Biden's visit was welcomed by Democrats who have complained about not hearing enough from the president about a path forward.

-“It’s his time to stand up,” said Rep. Dean Phillips of Minnesota.

-“We understand that we’re going to have to get everybody on board in order to be able to close this deal,” said Rep. Pramila Jayapal, D-Wash., the leader of the Congressional Progressive Caucus.
-“We’re waiting for that.”

-Frustrated and with their trust frayed, centrist Democrats watched the promised vote slip on the first piece of Biden’s proposal, the slimmer $1 trillion public works bill, a roads-and-bridges package, as progressives flexed their leverage.
+Apparently aware of the stakes, Biden relayed to lawmakers a story that seemed to mark the moment.

+The president told them that when his White House office was renovated, it was hung with pictures of Abraham Lincoln and Franklin Roosevelt, presidents who led a “deeply divided country and the biggest economic transformation — and that’s just the kind of moment we’re in,” said Rep. David Cicilline, D-R.I.

+Rep. Ilhan Omar, D-Minn., another progressive leader, shot back: “Trying to kill your party’s agenda is insanity,” she said.

-During a private caucus meeting earlier Friday, Pelosi asked lawmakers to stand if they supported the infrastructure package, and most did, according to those in the room.
-But Pelosi has few votes to spare and appeared inclined not to risk failure.
+During a private caucus meeting early Friday, Pelosi asked lawmakers to stand if they supported the infrastructure package, and most did, according to those in the room.
+But that show of support apparently was not enough for them to secure a vote.

-Instead, the House and Senate were poised to swiftly approve a 30-day extension of surface transportation programs that are expiring with the fiscal yearend, halting furloughing of more than 3,500 federal transportation workers.
-That also creates a new deadline to act on the stalled $1 trillion infrastructure bill.
+Instead, the House and Senate were poised to approve a 30-day extension of surface transportation programs that are expiring with the fiscal yearend.
+Passage would halt the furloughing of more than 3,500 federal transportation workers — and also create a new deadline to act on the stalled $1 trillion infrastructure bill.

-The White House and Democratic leaders are intently focused on Manchin and to some extent Sen. Kyrsten Sinema of Arizona, two centrist Democrats who helped steer the public works bill to Senate passage but have concerns that Biden’s overall bill is too big.
-The two senators have infuriated colleagues with their close-to-the vest negotiations that could tank Biden's effort — and their own campaign promises.

-"I’m willing to sit down and work on the $1.5,” Manchin told reporters Thursday, as protesters seeking a bigger package and Biden’s priorities chanted behind him outside the Capitol.

-After hours of negotiations that stretched near midnight Thursday, Manchin said he could not yet compromise.
-“I don’t see a deal tonight.
-I really don’t,” Manchin told reporters as he left.

-The political stakes could hardly be higher.
-Biden and his party are reaching for a giant legislative accomplishment — promising to deliver vision, dental and hearing care for seniors, free kindergarten for youngsters, strategies to tackle climate change and more — with a slim majority in Congress.

-Pushing the package is testing not just Biden, but Pelosi and some of the leading figures in the Democratic Party whose legacies will be shaped by weather they succeed or fail.
+The total legislative effort is testing not just Biden, but Pelosi and some of the leading figures in the Democratic Party whose legacies will be shaped by whether they succeed or fail.

 “We’ve been fighting for transformative legislation as all of you know; these discussions have gone on for month after month after month,” said Sen. Bernie Sanders, I-Vt., the chairman of the Budget Committee and a leading progressive lawmaker.
 “This is not a baseball game.
 This is the most significant piece of legislation in 70 years.”